 - Better health

-We have more details about how improved social skills (which rely on social awareness) can improve your life in our article here.
+This article provides more details about how improved social skills (which rely on social awareness) can improve your life.

 It can be hard to judge your social awareness.
 Try taking our quiz.
 Social awkwardness often comes from poor social awareness.